-How can you master your brain?
-How does the brain works?
-If you were to buy a car, a computer, a game console, or even a toy of some kind, then in all probability it would come with an instruction manual of some kind, so that you can figure out how to use it.
+How does your brain works?
+You see, If you were to buy a car, a computer, a game console, or even a toy of some kind ,it probably it would come with an instruction manual of some kind–so that you can figure out how to use it.
 This is important because it allows you to get the most out of it and allows you to avoid making mistakes that could damage it.

 But unfortunately, the most important and complex things in the world come without instruction manual.
 Any new parents will tell you how shocked they were when they realized there wasn’t manual that could tell them how to be an effective parent.